BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 - Different length and internal and external diameters to fit the now smaller and thinner [male_thread](./male_thread_01_00_00/) and [female_thread](./female_thread_01_00_00/)

-- Add decorative bezel (which we can do, now that the sleeve has thicker walls)

 ## rangers_guard_sleeve_01_00_00
 [rangers_guard_sleeve_01_00_00.py](./old/rangers_guard_sleeve_01_00_00.py)